Home extension Ideas | Ways to extend your home

 In most terraced houses, the room at the back of the top floor usually has a sloping roof and a low ceiling.
 Why not remove the ceiling and take advantage of an additional height gain?
 The space created might not be adequate for a storage room because of the height but is surely fit for a kitchen or dining room when adequate lighting is put in place.

-Buildings with the ultra-high ceiling can be used to create a mezzanine level.
+Buildings with ultra-high ceilings can be used to create a mezzanine level.
 If you’re fortunate enough to live in such a house, it’s actually a good idea to divide the internal ceiling space into two especially if each half is above 2 meters.
 The space created can be a perfect spot for a new bedroom or even a TV area.

 Regulations as regard construction are light considering you’re not in a listed property.
 This is because it’s an internal alteration, but it’s important to stick to prevalent building regulations.